learn-co-curriculum/phase-0-pac-1-js-data-types/README.md

 TypeError: no implicit conversion of Fixnum into String
 ```

-That seems pretty reasonable: I don't know how to make the `Integer`, `1138`, a `String` without being directly told that you want it to be a `String` (same as Python's rule).
+That seems pretty reasonable: Ruby won't make the `Integer`, `1138`, into a
+`String` without being directly told that you want it to be a `String` (same as
+Python's rule).

 That seems like a good baseline.
-However, JavaScript is a little _too_ nice when handling conflicting data types. **No matter what weird combination of types you give it, JavaScript won't throw an error and will return _something_ (though that _something_ might make no sense at all).**
+JavaScript, on the other hand, is a little
+_too_ nice when handling conflicting data types. **No matter what weird
+combination of types you give it, JavaScript won't throw an error and will
+return _something_ (though that _something_ might make no sense at all).**

-Sometimes this makes _some_ sense:
+Sometimes it makes _some_ sense:

 ```js
 'High ' + 5 + '!';
 //=> "High 5!"
 ```

-...to the [comical][wat]:
+...and sometimes it's downright [comical][wat]:

 ```js
 null ** 2; // null to the power of 2